< Back

 *Saint Nicholas of Tolentino.
 Wood, 136 x 59.

 The portly saint, formerly known as Thomas Aquinas, is identified by his Augustinian habit and the gold star above his right shoulder.
 A side panel from the Sant’Agostino Altarpiece, painted by Piero between 1454 and 1469.
 Other side panels are in Lisbon, London and New York (Frick Collection).
-The centre panel (probably an enthroned Virgin and Child) is lost.
+The centre panel is lost.
+(It is often assumed to have depicted the Virgin and Chile Enthroned, but the Coronation of the Virgin or Assumption of the Virgin are also possible.)
 The Saint Nicholas was on the extreme right.
 The mottled stone pavement and the marble parapet behind the figure are also features of the other side panels, and are likely to have continued across the floor and background of the centre panel as well.
 The head of St Nicholas has the character of a portrait and is conceivably a likeness of the donor of the altarpiece, Angelo di Giovanni di Simone, a citizen of Sansepolcro.
 The panel was part of Gian Giacomo Poldi Pezzoli’s original bequest of pictures to the city of Milan in 1879.

 Monterchi.
 Museo della Madonna del Parto.